 - Ligularia stenocephala: 'The Rocket' cultivar may be the most popular, prized for its impressive spiky flower display

 Characteristics of Leopard Plants

 Britt-Marie Crawford grows to a height of two to three feet with a spread slightly less than that.
 These leopard plants produce golden flowers in clusters (technically called corymbs).
 In cold-winter climates, such as zone 5, the first blooms arrive in early August and provide color for late summer.
 They are somewhat unusual-looking plants, due to the fact that the flowers emerge from rather curious bracts.

-Be that as it may, some people grow them as foliage plants, primarily.
+Be that as it may, some people grow them primarily as foliage plants.
 The cordate leaves can become rather large—about 9 inches long by 8 inches wide.
 More importantly, new leaves emerge in a very dark color of deep purple to black.
 The tops of the leaves may later turn green while the bottoms retain a hint of the earlier purplish color.
 This can happen well before blooming time so that the blooming period and peak foliage season do not coincide.
 Some growers report longer retention of the dark coloration, perhaps due to more sunlight.

 Growing Leopard Plants

 Leopard plants can be treated as shade perennials.
 So if you're seeking to expand your perennial choices, you can add them to your list of shade plants.

 Leopard plants do best in partial to full shade and in organically rich soil that stays moist.
 They do not do well in full sun and when exposed to strong winds.
 The more sunlight they receive, the more water they'll need.
-In terms of soil conditions, working some humus into the soil will help them.
+In terms of soil conditions, working some humus into the soil will help them thrive.
 They also are good wet-area plants; in fact, many growers state that these shade perennials get pretty thirsty, requiring a somewhat above-average amount of irrigation.

 Uses of Leopard Plants in Landscaping